So these fucking guys. Fucking Planeside. We'd been on tour for months and we'd had our fill of idiots. Shitty awful bands.

 -Scott Padden/Pilot to Gunner

-PLANESIDE is The relentless east coast trio that has been sweating it out for the band's entire existence, continuing to do what they do best – deliver a devastatingly high-octane live assault, night after night to any conceivable venue that will book them.
-Over the past few years alone, Planeside has played every dump this side of the Mississippi, swapping spit with the likes of Queens of the Stone Age, The Strokes, Death From Above 1979, Helmet, Pennywise, The Steve Miller Band, The Used & Dozens more.
+PLANESIDE is The relentless east coast trio that has been sweating it out in the trenches for the band's entire existence, continuing to do what they do best – deliver a devastatingly high-octane live assault, night after night to any conceivable venue that will book them.
+Over the past few years alone, Planeside has played every dump this side of the Mississippi, swapping spit with the likes of Queens of the Stone Age, The Strokes, Death From Above 1979, Helmet, Pennywise, The Steve Miller Band, Local H, Scott Weiland from Stone Temple Pilots, sum 41, The Used & Dozens more.
 They've toured with the likes of Scott Ian (antrhrax), Gilby Clarke (Guns N Roses) & Page Hamilton (HELMET).

 The essential formula -- a manic combustion of good old American rock n' roll and an underlying hip hugging groove, played with punk ferocity that will leave the hair standing on the back of your ass!
 The band's raw sound is turbulent yet sleek, and seems to reflect every aspect of Americana they've collided with amidst their journeys.

-Under the Exotic Recordings and Surreal Records imprints, Planeside has cataloged a three-song demo, a 7" split-single, a self-titled EP, 2 full length albums "For Motion Discomfort" & "Milk" (produced by Grammy Award winner John Seymour).
-The band gave sonic birth to a 6-song EP "Under The Circumstances, It's Not Such A Bad Idea" in 2008.
-A new retrospective compilation, featuring unreleased tracks, alternate versions and brand new remixes will be released in the fall of 2012.
+Released through Surreal Records - Planeside has cataloged a three-song demo, a 7" split-single, a self-titled EP, 2 full length albums "For Motion Discomfort" & "Milk" (released by Exotic Recordings & produced by Grammy Award winner John Seymour), a 6-song EP "Under The Circumstances, It's Not Such A Bad Idea" & coming in 2016- A NEW FULL LENGTH!!!

 Keep your eyes, ears and mouth open, as Planeside continues to hit the road.